rarible/protocol/docs/reference/reference-overview.md

 In other words, Multichain SDK is ready to go, NFT marketplace functionality, which you can use out of the box.

+See more information about API on [API Reference](../api-reference.md) page.

 **First Steps**

 1. [Install SDK](install-sdk.md)